ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

   \;\;
   0
   \,.
-$$
+\]

-But the hallmark of the integer quantum Hall effect is that this vanishing of the longitudinal conductance and resistivity is observed *not just* right when the magnetic field is $B = B_i$, but in a whole neighbourhood of these values, where at the same time the Hall resistivity $R_H$ is approximately constant --- forms a "*Hall plateau*" --- on the value expected at $B_i$.
+But the hallmark of the integer quantum Hall effect is that this vanishing of the longitudinal (conductivity and hence) resistivity is observed *not just* right when the magnetic field strength is at the critical value $B = B_i$, but in a whole neighbourhood of these values, where at the same time the Hall resistivity $R_H \coloneqq \rho_{x y}$ is approximately constant and hence forms a "*Hall plateau*":

 <center>
 <img src="https://ncatlab.org/nlab/files/IntegerQuantumHallEffect.jpg" width="500">
 </center>

-The height of these Hall plateaux is an experimental constant to high precision, and is independent of the detailed nature of the underlying material, unaffected even by punching holes into the conducting sheet.
+Remarkably, the height of these Hall plateaus is an experimental constant to high precision, and is independent of the detailed nature of the underlying material, unaffected even by punching holes into the conducting sheet.

-Remarkably, the explanation for the presence of these plateaux of Hall resistance is thought to be related to im-purities in the material: The idea is that due to impurities, the idealized picture of Landau levels applies only to some of the electrons in the sample, while others are "localized"; and as the magnetic field is varied it is only after the reservoir of localized electrons has changed energy levels that it becomes the turn of the "quantum Hall electrons".
+Yet more remarkably, the explanation for the horizontal extension of these plateaux is thought to be related to *impurities* in the material --- in an ideally pure conductor the quantum Hall effect is expected to be invisible!
+The idea is that, due to the impurities, the idealized picture of Landau levels applies only to some of the electrons in the sample, while others are "localized" at/by the imporitites; and as the magnetic field is varied it is only after the reservoir of localized electrons has changed energy levels that it becomes the turn of the "quantum Hall electrons".

 ### Fractional quantum Hall effect
  {#IdeaFQHE}

+Even though the integer quantum Hall effect ([above](#IdeaIntegerQuantumHallEffect)) involves many electrons (a macroscopic number on the scale of the [[Avogadro constant]]), which necessarily interact strongly via their mutual Coulomb force, for understanding the effect it turns out (as indicated above) to be sufficient to consider the energy of single electrons right at the [[Fermi sea]] surface of a filled Landau level as if they were "free" (non-interacting).
+That such a radical (and conceptually unjustified!) approximation works so well is surprising on a fundamental level, but is entirely common in traditional [[solid state physics]], notably in [[Landau's Fermi liquid theory]].

+However, yet closer experimental analysis at yet smaller [[temperatures]] and electron densities shows that this approximation breaks down at some point, and that the strong interaction between the electrons makes them collectively behave in exotic ways.

+Concretely, experiments show that Hall plateaus appear not just at integer filling levels, but (smaller) Hall plateaus appear also at certain [[rational number|rational]] filling fractions $\nu \in \mathbb{Q}$, notably at $\nu = 1/q$ for $q \in \mathbb{N}$, hence whenever the first Landau level is filled only *half* or *one-third*, etc.

+This experimentally pbserved phenomenon is thus called the *fractional quantum Hall effect*.

+Unfortunately, due to the general open problem of formulating and analyzing [[non-perturbative quantum field theory]], there is essentially no first-principles understanding of what causes the fractional quantum Hall effect!

+What people have come up with, instead, are:

+1. *ad hoc* (mental) models of how the electrons form supposedly "[[bound states]]" with magnetic flux quanta: "**composite fermions**",

+   suggesting that the fractional quantum Hall effect is just the integer quantum Hall effect again, now not for plain electrons but for their exotic "fractional" [[quasi-particle]]/quasi-hole [[bound states]],

+1. some educated guesses as to the [[quantum many-body physics|many-electron]] [[wavefunction]] describing the fractional Hall [[quantum state]] -- **[[Laughlin wavefunctions]]**,

+   which, while just guessed, are confirmed well by experiment and have in practice become the effective theory for FQH systems,

+1. some actual [[effective field theory|effectice]] [[quantum field theory]] description by variants of **[[abelian Chern-Simons theory]]**.

-A neat informal account is given by [Störmer 1999](#Störmer99):
+A neat account of the commonly accepted composite fermion picture is given by [Störmer 1999](#Störmer99):

 > "In the [[fractional quantum Hall effect|FQHE]], the electrons assume an even more favorable state \[than in the IQHE\], unforeseen by theory, by conducting an elaborate, mutual, quantum-mechanical dance.
 Many-particle effects are extraordinarily challenging to address theoretically. \[...\] on occasion many-particle interactions become the essence of a physical effect. [[superconductivity|Superconductivity]] and [[superfluidity]] are of such intricate origin.
 To account for their occurrence one had to devise novel, sophisticated theoretical means.
 The emergence of the FQHE requires such a new kind of thinking. \[...\]